CNSP-Workshop/CNSP25_tutorial_HWeissbart/data/readme.md

 ## Dataset

-> ⚠️ All data are directly downloaded via the notebook tutorial, so you do not _have to_ do it yourself
+> ⚠️ All data are directly downloaded via the notebook tutorial, so you do not _have to_ do it yourself.
+> However, if you were to worry about your internet connection being slow, you can go and download it in advance.

 Besides simulated data we will be using MEG data recorded at the Donders Institute (REF).
 Those data were recorded while participant were simply asked to listen to speech audiobook from which we will extract relevant features (both acoustic and linguistic).